 Over the past few years, the alkaline diet has been a topic of discussion in the news.
 Also known as the alkaline ash diet or the pH diet, it is becoming more and more popular for us to consider this as a way of life than a quick ‘fad’.
 Dr Stephan Domenig, author of The Alkaline Cure says the alkaline diet is based on the idea that optimal health comes from balancing the body’s pH by eating more fresh vegetables and fruit, as well as certain legumes, grains and nuts.

 The theory is that a high-acid diet creates a breeding ground for disease and leads to poor health.

 “Many people start the day with coffee followed by toast and jam, cake for morning tea, then meat and a tiny amount of veg for dinner – all of these are acid-forming” – Dr Stephan Domenig

 The reason we need to keep our bodies at an alkaline state is because we as humans require a controlled pH level for our blood of about 7.365 – 7.4.
 The way we can keep this controlled is by eating alkaline foods rather than acidic foods.

 If you’re getting aching joints, gaining weight, craving carbs or sugar, or you have brain fog, then you’re running too acidic in your diet and need to include more alkaline-forming foods into your diet.

 Alkaline vs Acid Foods

-To get an idea of what is alkaline and what is acidic , we can see this in the list below.
+To get a better idea of what is alkaline and what is acidic, see the list below.

 Top 10 Alkaline Forming Foods